Joe-Robertson/Joe-Robertson.github.io/goals/index.md

 *Become an excel wizard
 *Make a playlist on 8tracks
 *Get in the Google Summer of code
-*Read Kelly Starrett's becoming a supple leopard and learn how to look after my *Learn to skip like a boxer (or like a 10 year old Japanese kid)
+*Read Kelly Starrett's becoming a supple leopard and learn how to look after my bod *Learn to skip like a boxer (or like a 10 year old Japanese kid)